Club My-O-My: Club My-O-My

-In the late 1940's, the Wonder Club was renamed to Club My-O-My.
-The name Club My-O-My was in use as early as October 1947, when it appeared in Billboard magazine.
+In 1946 or 1947, the Wonder Club was renamed Club My-O-My.
+The name Club My-O-My appeared in print by October 25, 1947, when it was listed in Billboard magazine, indicating that the club had achieved national visibility within the entertainment industry.

-On May 4, 1948, Club My-O-My was badly damaged by a fire, but was rebuilt shortly thereafter.
+On May 4, 1948, Club My-O-My was badly damaged by a fire, but was rebuilt shortly thereafter and resumed operations at its lakefront location.

-Club My-O-My had a sheriff assigned to keep watch at the front door for any issues.
-If there were issues, entertainers would deny any accusations.
+From the late 1940s through the 1960s, Club My-O-My became one of the most well-known female impersonation clubs in the United States.
+Greyline Tours regularly transported tourists to the venue, and performances typically featured six female impersonators accompanied by a live band.
+For a period, Al Hirt was associated with the house band.
+The club operated under close scrutiny, with a sheriff stationed at the entrance, and performers routinely denied allegations of impropriety when challenged by authorities.
+For much of its existence, the club largely restricted its clientele and performers to white patrons and entertainers.

-On January 17, 1972, Club My-O-My was destroyed by a second fire.
+On January 17, 1972, Club My-O-My was destroyed by a second fire at its lakefront site.
+This incident effectively ended its long-standing presence in the West End.
+In the early 1970s, the club briefly relocated back to the French Quarter but did not survive for long.
+Broader changes in social norms, nightlife culture, and entertainment practices contributed to its final closure.

+Club My-O-My formed part of a wider network of mid twentieth century female impersonation venues in New Orleans, alongside establishments such as the Caldonia Inn and the Dew Drop Inn, which also closed in the early 1970s.
+Together, these venues provided important platforms for early drag performers and helped shape the development of drag performance in the city.
+Although later periods saw drag become more commercialised and mainstream, Club My-O-My remains one of the most frequently cited examples of early drag club culture in New Orleans, notable for its longevity and its appeal to both heterosexual and homosexual audiences.

 Demographics

 In 1972, Esther Newton listed Club My-O-My as being in the top four largest tourist clubs for female impersonation.
 The list included Club 82, Club My-O-My, Finocchio's Club, and the Jewel Box Lounge.
 She described a tourist club as one specializing exclusively in female impersonation performances, rather than acting primarily as a gay bar with only occasional performances.

 One source says that Club My-O-My catered to a white audience, both heterosexuals and homosexuals, and was popular with tourists.
 Another source characterizes club-goers as mainly middle-class white heterosexuals and tourists.